aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - Must be taken separately for each time of spellcasting.
-- Can be combined with "still spell" and "lingering spell".
+- Can be combined with "aphonic spell" and "lingering spell".
 - This allows spellcasting when "immobilised" or "restrained".

 ___